The Bankrate promise

 How to avoid dealer-added options

 The right options on a vehicle can enhance your driving experience and even boost the car’s value when you are ready to sell it or trade it in.
 But you don’t have to accept the dealer-installed options you don’t want.

 If you find that a new vehicle has some dealer-added options, you can ask the dealer to remove them and adjust the sales price of the vehicle accordingly.
 In some cases, it may not be possible — for example, if rustproofing or paint protection has already been applied, it may not be removable.

 Try to negotiate the price of the vehicle like you normally would if the dealer can’t or won’t get rid of an option.
 Again, there’s no guarantee that this will work, but even showing a little initiative in negotiation can change the course of the conversation.

 For example, consider calling another dealer in the area to get an idea of what it might charge for certain options or even see how much it would cost if you did it yourself.
 This can give you a good reference point in your negotiations.

 If a dealer doesn’t budge much, or is unwilling to negotiate entirely, you can choose to pay for the car as-is or walk away.

 The bottom line

-Dealer-installed options aren’t always worth it, so it is important to check what you’re being charged for.
-While dealers aren’t always willing to remove options they have installed, or even negotiate on the price, know that these options aren’t standard, and you don’t have to accept them.
+Dealer-installed options aren’t always worth it, so checking what you’re being charged for is important.
+While dealers aren’t always willing to remove options they have installed or negotiate on the price, know that these options aren’t standard, and you don’t have to accept them.

-As with every other aspect of the car-buying process, shop around and compare prices and options from multiple dealers in your area to make sure that you are getting the best deal available.
+As with every other aspect of the car-buying process, shop around and compare prices and options from multiple dealers in your area to ensure you are getting the best deal available.